Ashwin-K-S/week1problems/README.md

 # Python

-Python Programs
+Python Programs.

-These are the basic practice programs in Python.
+These are my first basic practice programs in Python.